Chapter 13 — Quiet Before the Ledger

 The leader's eyes narrowed.
 "Then what are you?
 What work justifies your life?
 Because if you are nothing, then nothing is what you'll fetch."

-Slavery again, bare and sharp.
+Slavery again, bare and explicit.

 They laughed.
 But not all of them.
 The leader's mouth twitched, as if he weighed the claim.